Reading through grooming blogs such as this, you must have come across the term shaving soap or shaving cream.

-Short answer is both of these products provide lubrication that our skin needs when raking a piece of sharp metal on it.
+The short answer is both of these products provide lubrication that our skin needs when raking a piece of sharp metal on it.

-A lot of men fail to realize that lubrication is needed to achieve a close and irritation free shave.
+A lot of men fail to realize that lubrication is needed to achieve a close and irritation-free shave.

-They think only a sharp razor is needed but that’s probably the biggest mistake anyone can make.
+They think only a sharp razor is needed, but that’s probably the biggest mistake anyone can make.

-Before buying anything off the shelf you must first understand the very product you are buying and the differences in composition.
+Before buying anything off the shelf, you must first understand the very product you are buying and the differences in composition.

 Some people get shaving gel and shaving cream mixed up.
 These are different products.

-If you look at the ingredient list, these products contain propane and fragrance that could irritate skin.
+If you look at the ingredient list, these products contain propane and fragrance that could irritate the skin.
 It’s not something you’d want on sensitive skin.

-Good brands such as the Pacific Shaving Company, Proraso, Taylor of Bond Street, Williams and such disclose all of the ingredients they use.
-As much as possible you’d want to avoid a product with “Fragrance” in it.
+Good brands such as the Pacific Shaving Company, Proraso, Taylor of Bond Street, Williams, and such disclose all of the ingredients they use.
+As much as possible, you’d want to avoid a product with “Fragrance” in it.

 The choice between these two products will boil down to personal preference.

-Sure these products will cost more but each container will last for months.
+Sure these products will cost more, but each container will last for months.
 And the best part is you’ll have much less irritation and have a much more comfortable shave.

 There’s a lot of talk in the wet shaving communities about shaving creams having a scent and shaving soaps not.

-Choosing between something scented or unscented will all boil down to preference but remember to check if the product has the ingredient called “fragrance” which is a blanket term used for any of the possible 3,000 artificial scents.
+Choosing between something scented or unscented will all boil down to preference, but remember to check if the product has the ingredient called “fragrance,” which is a blanket term used for any of the possible 3,000 artificial scents.

 The formulation of these products allows it to produce a thick lather in just a few swirls.

 If you’re doing this for the first time, then a shaving cream would be the better option.
 As you master the technique and want to experience a wet shaving in its purest sense, then you can move to shave soap.